-I actually received Shaktipat or energy transmission, from Gabriel Cousens at a talk he gave at the Bodhi Tree Bookstore in Los Angeles in the early 2000s soon after his giant new book came out.
+I received Shaktipat or energy transmission, from Gabriel Cousens at a talk he gave at the Bodhi Tree Bookstore in Los Angeles in the early 2000s soon after his giant new book came out.
 He seemed to sincerely believe that he was now enlightened and told us he had his guru’s blessing to transmit Shaktipat to us during our guided meditation.

 Cousens seemed kind and genuine.
-I was the only one who was sitting up straight at the edge of my chair in half lotus, while everyone else sort of slouched or leaned back.
+I was the only one who was sitting up straight at the edge of my chair in half lotus, while everyone else slouched or leaned back.
 I was eager to make my spine straight to receive the touch.

 But I did not feel anything when he touched my forehead for the Shaktipat transmission.
 I felt a sense of falseness.

-Maybe I was not pure enough or ready.
+Maybe I was not “pure enough” or ready.

 But Cousens seemed a bit deluded about this sacred lineage thing.
 It seemed like a story meant to keep people hooked on guru worship rather than looking within themselves.

 There is a mystique about energy transmission and enlightenment in general.
-People make all kinds of claims about the stages of awakening/enlightenment and try to reproduce effects described in ancient sacred texts.
+People make all kinds of claims about the stages of awakening/enlightenment and try to reproduce the effects described in ancient sacred texts.